Healthcare Marketers: Expand Your Reach with Online Videos

 • They can be repurposed for a variety of applications.
 Think outside your website and YouTube – your video content could be integrated into a webinar, included in e-newsletters, featured on your facebook page, displayed on tabletops at recruitment fairs and more.

 • They make very compelling online ads.
 If your budget allows it, go beyond educational videos and into the advertising arena.
 Video ad spending is projected to increase by 40 percent this year alone.
-Public service announcement videos are also effective at building brands by reaching out to people in meaningful ways – like this PSA we produced for Saint Luke’s Muriel I. Kauffman Women’s Heart Center, an oldie but goodie that moved the dial on heart awareness among Kansas City women.
+Public service announcement videos are also effective at building brands by reaching out to people in meaningful ways.

 If you’re new to video content creation and optimization, contact us for some useful tips.
 Then start planning – and producing – to establish new connections using online videos.